Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Notations and main results

 The validation of such constructed $V$ is technical and will be proved in Section \ref{sec:warmup} and Section \ref{sec:construction}.
 Here we only explain the main ideas.
-First of all, we note that to approximate a composition map $T$, we only need to approximate each component in $T$, which is detailed in the following Lemma~\ref{th:composition_approximation}. \begin{lemma} Let map $T = F_1 \comp ... \comp F_n$ be a composition of $n$ continuous functions $F_i$ defined on an open domain $D_i$, and let $\mathcal{F}$ be a continuous function class that can uniformly approximate each $F_i$ on any compact domain $\mathcal{K}_i \subset D_i$.
+First of all, we note that to approximate a composition map $T$, we only need to approximate each component in $T$, which is detailed in the following Lemma~\ref{th:composition_approximation}. \begin{lemma} Let map $T = F_1 \comp ... \comp F_n$ be a composition of $n$ continuous functions $F_i$ defined on an open domain $D_i$, and let $\mathcal{F}$ be a continuous function class that can uniformly approximate \footnote{`Uniformly approximate' means the approximation under the uniform/continuous norm.} each $F_i$ on any compact domain $\mathcal{K}_i \subset D_i$.
 Then, for any compact domain $\mathcal{K} \subset D_1$ and $\varepsilon >0$, there are $n$ functions $\tilde F_1, ..., \tilde F_n$ in $\mathcal{F}$ such that

 \end{lemma}